Alcohol & Drugs

 - Addiction to drugs such as amphetamines or ecstasy.

 Some people with an addiction may not require a hospital stay.
-Murray Street Clinic can be a good alternative.
+Mind Hub courses or programs can be a good alternative.
 Group programs aim to change the patterns of behaviour and develop positive ways of coping with stress and cravings.

 Our approach is based on harm minimisation and offers treatment, individual and group therapy in a supported environment to facilitate recovery.